49 Different Types of Snakes in Florida

 by blachswan is licensed under CC BY 2.0

-The brown snake is next on our list of types of snakes in Florida.
-Brown water snakes feature square, black, or darker brown spots on their dark brown bodies, and they are typically found near bodies of water.
+The brown snake is next on our list of Florida snake types.
+Brown water snakes feature square, black, or darker brown spots on their dark brown bodies and are typically found near bodies of water.

 They may still be mistaken for a cottonmouth or rattler, but their enormous heads make them excellent at capturing amphibians.

-Brown water snakes often reach lengths of 30 to 60 inches (76 to 152 cm).
-These non-venomous snakes are found all across Florida’s mainland.
+Brown water snakes often reach lengths of 30 to 60 inches (76 to 152 cm) and are non-venomous.
+They are found all across Florida’s mainland.

 Small, slender, Florida-brown snakes are typically colored brown, light brown, or tan.